NinoScript/watch/README.md

 Runs a user defined "watchfile.sh" when files change, based on [entr][entr-website].

+I made this to automate the compiling and reloading the browser each time I make a change to an .yaml of .jade file, for my yaml-resume->html project [here][ninoscript-resume].

 Usage
 -----

 	$ watch [file ...]

 Watch stays open and if any of the provided files changes, it automatically calls the "watchfile.sh" script.

+To stop watch, a nice `^C` will do.

+If no file is provided, it will look for all the files inside a folder named "src" in the current directory, i.e. `./src/`

 Install / Uninstall
 -------------------